 Treatment for general anxiety disorder (GAD) falls into 2 categories:

-Since psychotherapy can be as effective as medication, it is usually the first treatment that is tried.
+Since psychotherapy can be as effective as medicine, it is usually the first treatment that is tried.
 Researchers have found that cognitive behavioral therapy is effective in treating GAD.
-The combination of psychotherapy with medications tends to be more effective than either treatment alone.
+The combination of psychotherapy with medicine tends to be more effective than either treatment alone.

 Although medical care can help most people with GAD, treatment success varies from person to person.
 Some experience an improvement after only a few months of treatment, while with others it may take a year or more.
 Treatment can be complicated by having another condition at the same time, such as substance abuse, depression, or other anxiety disorders.